mist64/cbmsrc/README.md

 * In both sources, the added patch function `PIOKEY` ends with `JMP CLKHI` ($EE85), but the -03 binary contains $EE8E, which is `JMP CLKLO`.
 The change was probably done in the binary and not added back to the source.
 The version in this repository contains the correct `JMP CLKLO` though.
 * The printout LST contains a version byte ($FF80) of 0, the VAX SRC contains the correct version byte of 3.
 The version in this repository contains a 3.

-The sources have been verified to build the correct -03 KERNAL binary, but no guarantees can be given that all changes, especially in comments and formatting, have been patched correctly.
+The sources have been verified to build the correct -03 KERNAL binary.

 It contains the version byte (3) at $FF80, but it does not contain the "RRBY" signature at $FFF6.